I warn you that if you like chocolate and you like cake..you will LOVE these. Easy to make.. Far too easy to devour.

 Preheat oven to gas mark 4.

-Mix all of your pud ingredients together until smooth in a mixing bowl then put into your greased ramekin.
+Mix all of your pud ingredients together until smooth in a mixing bowl then put into your greased ramekin to join your melted butter.

-Now for your sauce..combine your brown sugar and cocoa powder together in another bowl and cover the surface of the pudding.
-Top up with hot water, do this slowly as you want it to cover all of the sauce mix – probably about 40ml of water but obviously don’t overfill.
+Now for your sauce..combine your brown sugar and cocoa powder together in another bowl and cover the surface of the pudding with the dry mix.
+Slowly cover with hot water, should be approx 40ml you want it to cover all of the sauce mix but obviously don’t overfill.

 These were totally and utterly delectable.
 You need to try them!